Claude vs ChatGPT: Stop choosing. Start routing.

 The real risk isn't picking wrong.
 It's picking one.

-Get the routing playbook every Friday
+Get the routing playbook twice a week